-My early experiences took me to various ski and seaside resorts in Europe (Corsica, Geneva, French Riviera, French Alps, and Luxembourg).
+My early experiences took me to various European ski and seaside resorts (Corsica, Geneva, French Riviera, French Alps, and Luxembourg).
 However, military service was compulsory in France at the time so in 1990, I traveled to Paris to enter the private service of 5 Star General Lanata, French Air Forces Staff Chief.
 Over the years I honed my skills and gained experience, carefully choosing my places of work.

 Vancouver was the answer to my question.
 I crossed the country and arrived in May 1996.
 But life in Vancouver was not so easy for someone who hardly spoke any English!
 My first job in the city was at the best French restaurant in town, Le Crocodile.
 I worked there for one and a half years as second sous-Chef, cooking and improving my communication skills on the side through participation in English classes.